banderson24/VBA-challenge/README.md

       - That helped me get started on the code, but I couldn't get it to work using the information I found on that page.
 Eventually, I ended up on a page on stack overflow that was talking about Max and Min functions and provided some code for how it worked.
 Specifically, they started talking about using loops to iterate through the spreadsheet cell by cell.
 It was then I made the jump to checking if the value of the next cell was greater or lesser than the current cell and then keep performing that while iterating through each row, which is the route I ended up going.
 That way I would check each cell to see if it was greater or less than the previous cell, and if so, then I would set that as the new max or min value
       - Here's the stackoverflow link (https://stackoverflow.com/questions/45072650/finding-max-value-of-a-loop-with-vba)
-      - I also used ChatGTP to test my code when I couldn't get it to work properly.
+      - I also used ChatGPT to test my code when I couldn't get it to work properly.
 ChatGPT helped clean up some of the syntax and get everything working in the proper format

   8. Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.
      - I looked at the class assignments for this one.
 The Credit Card activity specifically provides some code on how to iterate through each sheet in the workbook